yushakareem/estimote-emarolab-teseo-demo-withMapGUI/README.md

-# A demo that integrates (Estimote beacons - smartwatch - FireBase - smartphone) with a map-GUI
+# A demo that integrates (Estimote beacons - smartwatch - FireBase - smartphone) with a table-GUI
 ## Coded in Kotlin in Android Studio

 The idea is to localize a user (wearing a smart-watch) who is moving in EmaroLab, based on proximity to Estimote beacons. **AND**.
 Display the users approximate location within EmaroLab.